 George Russell, Valtteri Bottas tight-lipped on 2022 Mercedes' driver decision plans

-But Valtteri Bottas, the incumbent at Mercedes, adds: "Maybe I know something, maybe I don't."; Russell suggests any 2022 announcement unlikely before the Italian GP in two weeks' time
+But Valtteri Bottas, the incumbent at Mercedes, adds: "Maybe I know something, maybe I don't"; George Russell suggests any 2022 announcement unlikely before the Italian GP in two weeks' time

 By James Galloway